History brought to life

 Visit all eight benches and you’ll receive a certificate and earn a special surprise in Franklin Square.
 Ask your Storyteller for a Storytelling Flag, have a star added at all eight Benches, and redeem for your surprise at Franklin Square.

-Once Upon A Nation experiences are created in partnership with Independence National Historical Park
+Once Upon A Nation experiences are created in partnership with Independence National Historical Park.

 A Once Upon A Nation Storyteller engages a group at one of the curved storytelling benches near Independence Hall